Thérèse of Lisieux: Rome and entry to Carmel

 In November 1887, Louis took Céline and Therese on a diocesan pilgrimage to Rome for the priestly jubilee of Pope Leo XIII.
-On 20 November 1887, during a general audience with Leo XIII, Therese, in her turn, approached the Pope, knelt, and asked him to allow her to enter Carmel at 15.
-The Pope said: "Well, my child, do what the superiors decide… You will enter if it is God's Will" and he blessed Therese.
+On 20 November 1887, during a general audience with Leo, Therese, in her turn, approached the Pope, knelt, and asked him to allow her to enter Carmel.
+The Pope said: "Well, my child, do what the superiors decide… You will enter if it is God's Will" and he blessed her.
 She refused to leave his feet, and the Noble Guard had to carry her out of the room.

 The trip continued: they visited Pompeii, Naples, Assisi before going back via Pisa and Genoa.
 The pilgrimage of nearly a month was timely.
 During it she "learnt more than in many years of study".
 For the first and last time in her life, she left her native Normandy.
 Notably she "who only knew priests in the exercise of their ministry was in their company, heard their conversations, not always edifying – and saw their shortcomings for herself".

 She had understood that she had to pray and give her life for sinners like Pranzini.
 But Carmel prayed especially for priests and this had surprised her since their souls seemed to her to be "as pure as crystal".
 A month spent with many priests taught her that they are "weak and feeble men".
 She wrote later: "I met many saintly priests that month, but I also found that in spite of being above angels by their supreme dignity, they were none the less men and still subject to human weakness.
 If the holy priests, 'the salt of the earth', as Jesus calls them in the Gospel, have to be prayed for, what about the lukewarm?
 Again, as Jesus says, 'If the salt shall lose its savour, wherewith shall it be salted?'
 I understood my vocation in Italy."
 For the first time too she had associated with young men.
 "In her brotherless existence, masculinity had been represented only by her father, her Uncle Guérin and various priests.
 Now she had her first and only experiences.
 Céline declared at the beatification proceedings that one of the young men in the pilgrimage group "developed a tender affection for her".
-Thérèse confessed to her sister, "It is high time for Jesus to remove me from the poisonous breath of the world […] I feel that my heart is easily caught by tenderness, and where others fall, I would fall too.
+Therese confessed to her sister, "It is high time for Jesus to remove me from the poisonous breath of the world […] I feel that my heart is easily caught by tenderness, and where others fall, I would fall too.
 We are no stronger than the others".
-Soon after that, the Bishop of Bayeux authorized the prioress to receive Thérèse.
-On 9 April 1888 she became a Carmelite postulant.
+Soon after that, the Bishop of Bayeux authorized the prioress to receive Therese.
+On 9 April 1888 she became a postulant in the Carmel of Lisieux.